 This card lets you earn five Membership Rewards points per dollar on flights booked directly with airlines or American Express travel.
 You can also earn five points per dollar on prepaid hotels booked through amextravel.com.

-There's a $550 annual fee for this card, similar to the Sapphire Reserve Card.
+There's a $695 annual fee (see Rates & Fees; terms apply) for this card.
 But there's no added fee for authorized users to worry about.

 What’s the Verdict?

 The Mastercard Gold Card is worth considering for its high 2% redemption rate, which puts it a cut above competitor cards.

 While the rewards rate you earn with the card isn't exactly stunning, those points can go farther when you redeem them for airfare or cash back.